 Social Planning & Development

-The Social Planning & Development function focuses on improving well-being and quality of life in Chestermere through an inclusion and equity lens.
+Social planning and development activities focuses on improving well-being and quality of life in Chestermere through an inclusion and equity lens.
 This is achieved through a collaborative approach, by working with community members, non-profit agencies, City departments, other levels of government and local businesses to address topics such as social infrastructure, accessibility, diversified housing options, affordability, multiculturalism, and services for children, youth, families, and seniors.
 These actions are guided by social research, social policy development, community engagement and sustainable practices.

 Key Social Planning Documents